 Towers Falling by Jewell Parker Rhodes

-–> for understanding homelessness and how mental illnesses that can be the root cause of it
+–> for understanding homelessness and how mental illnesses can be the root cause of it

-With two new friends, each also hurting in ways that Deja is just beginning to understand, they piece together why the tragedy of 9/11 still affects them deeply and personally today. [chapter book, ages 9 and up]
+With two new friends, each also hurting in ways that Deja is just beginning to understand, they piece together why the tragedy of 9/11 still affects them deeply and personally today. [middle grade, ages 9 and up]

 Front Desk by Kelly Yang